evaera/Aurora/README.md

 The current update cycle tick rate; see *SetTickRate*.

 #### `Aurora.MaxAgentTimeInactive: number`
-The current maximum time an Agent may be inactive before being destroyed, see *SetMaxAgentTimeInactive*.
+The current maximum time an Agent may be inactive before being destroyed; see *SetMaxAgentTimeInactive*.

 #### `Aurora.SafeMemoryMode: boolean`
-Whether or not "Safe Memory Mode" is enabled, see *SetSafeMemoryMode*.
+Whether or not "Safe Memory Mode" is enabled; see *SetSafeMemoryMode*.

 #### `Aurora.InitialSyncCompleted: boolean`
 When a player first joins a server, a *snapshot* of every replicated Aura on every Agent is created and sent to that player.
 The client will then re-create the Agents and Auras it received.
 After this process has been completed, `InitialSyncCompleted` will be `true`.
 On the server, it is always `true`.

 ## Agents

 An Agent is an object that keeps track of Auras and Effects on behalf of the Instance that it is linked to.
 When it comes time to apply, remove, or otherwise alter the Auras that are applied to a specific Instance, you do so through its Agent.
-Each Instance will only ever have one Agent, and the Aurora library will be sure to keep track of this for you and always return the same one when called on the same Instance.
+Each Instance will only ever have one Agent, and the Aurora library will be sure to keep track of this for you and always return the same one when called on the same Instance (unless the previous one was destroyed).

 Agents also handle updating the state of each Aura attached to it, which happens every update cycle.
 The frequency of the update cycle is configurable by the developer.

 ### Methods
 #### `Agent:Apply(auraName: string, props?: dictionary): boolean`
 Creates a new Aura of the given name under this Agent.
 Because Auras are lazy-loaded, this method call will be the first time your Aura definition is validated.
-If the given aura is defined as being replicated, then this method will also mirror over to all clients.
+If the given Aura is defined as being replicated, then this method will also mirror over to all clients.

 ##### Props
 `props` is an optional table dictionary, in which you can override properties from the Aura definition. *Props* must always contain at least one sub-dictionary, because Aura definitions are split into several section dictionaries, as can be seen under *Auras* below.
 Only the section properties you list here explicitly will be overridden; section properties you omit from Props will still fall back to the section properties from the definition.